davidursueguia/room-availability/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Usage

+Data is mocked: To see results select a hotel and the check in date must be 1/1/2022 .

 ## Disclaimer

 This project is a test for the position of web developer of Roiback's company